Create regular mesh of points

 M <- point_mesh(dimension = 3, n = 2000, own_coordinates = HCGSN256)

-#> Warning: The X_P matrix is ill-conditioned (kappa = 1.76e+12 ) and the results from solve() could be inaccurate.
+#> Warning: The X_P matrix is ill-conditioned (kappa = 1.76e+12 ).
+Falling back to MASS::ginv() to prevent 3D geometry corruption.

 # Computing coordinates of a polygon mesh in 2D and 3D in one step (starting number 3000 points),